miguel-kjh/Sylvia/data/nlu.md

 ## intent:choose_access_controlled
 - Access controlled
 - A) access controlled
+- I think it would fit more with the first, Access controlled
-- access controlled
+- I think access controlled
+- the system is through controlled access

 ## intent:choose_brick
 - brick
 - A) brick
 - i choose a brick wall
 - brick wall
+- is built of brick
+- The main material is brick
+- only brick

 ## intent:choose_complex
 - complex
 - My house is located in a residential complex
-- Complex
 - I live in a residential complex
-- complex
 - C) Complex
+- I live in a residential complex
+- is in a complex

 ## intent:choose_contents
 - contents